 BikeHub.co.uk does not advocate that children should be allowed to play with matches, or play tag on the A1(M).
 Speeding traffic is an obvious danger but not every road is a death trap and not every motorist is a killer.
 And when there’s a ‘retreat from the street’, with people so afraid of roads they decide to drive everywhere – ‘for protection’ – then road conditions get more dangerous for all.
 To make streets safer, we need more people to use them, and not in motorcars.
 This isn’t a call to sacrifice a few children for the good of all, it’s an acknowledgement that streets do not have to be for cars only, and they certainly don’t have to be race-tracks.
 Traffic calming measures – and high-quality cycle and pedestrian infrastructure – can civilise our cities and towns, and our rural areas, too.

-Designing towns for the car as king is slowly changing to designing for people.
-In 2007, Manual for Streets (updated in 2010), from the British Government of the time, seemed to overturn decades of pro-car policies to put people at the centre of urban design.
-Sadly, not a lot has been done with this advice, but Rome wasn’t built in a day.
+Designing towns for the car as king is slowly – very slowly – changing to designing for people.
 A small but growing number of town planners are coming to realise that those towns and cities which build with pedestrians and cyclists in mind are nicer places to live.
 House prices are increasing faster in these ‘nicer’, civilised areas.
 Over the fullness of time, these traffic-calmed pockets may join up, forming districts where people come first.

-Alternatively, national Government’s could create ready-built people-centred districts.
+Alternatively, local and national Government could create ready-built people-centred districts.
 This isn’t fanciful.
 The Netherlands has been doing it for years.

 Houten is the wheel-out example.
 Five miles south-east of Utrecht, Houten was named Bicycle Town 2008, an accolade from the Fietsersbond, the Dutch Cyclists’ Union.
 In the 1980s the town had 9000 inhabitants.
 Today it has a population of 50,000 and it’s still growing, partly because it’s such an attractive place to live.
 Attractive because cars are relegated to the periphery.
 Cyclists and pedestrians have priority in Houten.
 Urban planners designed new housing estates so that cars have to go a long way round to reach a destination.
 Bikes cut through on short cycle paths.
 Cycle use in Houten is high.
 51 percent of residents do their daily shopping by bicycle.
 77 percent of Houten residents say they cycle for leisure, too.